tatsumin21/Hugo-Blog/content/posts/reading-notes-global-sales-02.md

 Next, developing the customer profile

-- Understading Who is buying our product will help you understand where you want to sell.
+- Understanding Who is buying our product will help you understand where you want to sell.

 ### Choosing the Right Markets